 Professional Indemnity Insurance (also known as PI insurance or professional liability insurance) is a type of business insurance that protects you if you make a mistake in work you produce for a client, or if you provide advice to your client that causes them a financial loss.

 It also covers legal costs and expenses in defending a claim as well as compensation payable to your client for loss or damages.

-Get in touch with the Caunce O’Hara team to discuss the right level of cover for your needs.
+Get in touch with the Caunce O’Hara team to discuss the right level of cover for your needs on 0333 321 1403.

-What is professional indemnity insurance?
+What insurance cover does professional indemnity provide?

-If you offer professional advice, services or designs that are incorrect and your client suffers a financial loss, they can make a claim against you.
-Professional indemnity insurance will cover you in this instance.
+If you offer professional advice, services or designs that are incorrect or negligent and your client suffers a financial loss, they can make a claim against you.
+PI insurance will cover you in this instance.